-The G20 Insights Platform publishes Policy Briefs intended for G20 policymakers during Germany’s G20 presidency in 2016/2017.
-These policy recommendations are developed by members of Think20 (T20) Germany, a research and policy advice network for the G20, consisting of research institutes and think tanks from the G20 countries.
-Helmut K. Anheier and Mark Hallerberg are co-chairs of their respective T20 Task Forces, publishing Policy Briefs along with colleagues from other universities and think-tanks from different G20 countries.
+The G20 Insights Platform publishes policy briefs intended for G20 policymakers.
+During Germany’s G20 presidency in 2016/2017, policy recommendations were developed by members of Think20 (T20) Germany, a research and policy advice network for the G20, consisting of research institutes and think tanks from the G20 countries.
+Helmut K. Anheier and Mark Hallerberg co-chaired their respective T20 Task Forces, publishing policy briefs along with colleagues from other universities and think-tanks from different G20 countries.

 20 Solution Proposals for the G20

 This report, by the co-chairs of the T20 process during Germany’s G20 Presidency, presents 20 key policy recommendations for G20 policymakers and stakeholders.
 Download here.